Yalgie/expo-mc/slides/slides.md

 # Understanding Expo Errors & Warnings

-When developing in Expo, you'll come across two distinct types of warnings and errors: the **RedBox** and the _YellowBox_.
+When developing in Expo, you'll come across two distinct types of warnings and errors:

+- **RedBox**

+- _YellowBox_

 These visual cues are immensely helpful in identifying and resolving issues in your application.

 These warnings and errors are usually accompanied by a helpful message and stack trace to help you hunt down the issue at hand.